radarFudan/LM-RMT/README.md

 Raw experiments results:

 Results for all experiments are in experiment_results/ folder:

     - short_synthetic+MT.csv -- experiments with copy/reverse/associative retrieval from figure 4.

-    - long_copy_reverse.csv -- results for sequence length up to 1080 for copy/revers, figure 5a, 5b and 7c.
+    - long_copy_reverse.csv -- results for sequence length up to 1080 for copy/reverse, figure 5a, 5b and 7c.

     - results_wt103_enwik8_all_parameters.csv -- full set of hyperparameters for enwik8/wt103 runs.

-    - results_wt103_enwik8.csv -- enwik8/wt103 with selected subset of hyperparameters
+    - results_wt103_enwik8.csv -- enwik8/wt103 with selected subset of hyperparameters.

-# Data.
+## Data

 To obtain datasets used in the paper: